Anemoi (video game)

-Anemoi (アネモイ) (Note: The title of the game, Anemoi, comes from Greek mythology, where it refers to the personifications of the various winds depicted in the classical wind rose.) is an upcoming all-ages Japanese visual novel developed by Key, a brand under Visual Arts.
-The game is scheduled for release in Japan on January 30, 2026, with a worldwide release on Steam planned for a later date.
+Anemoi (アネモイ) (Note: The title of the game, Anemoi, comes from Greek mythology, where it refers to the personifications of the various winds depicted in the classical wind rose.) is an all-ages Japanese visual novel developed by Key, a brand under Visual Arts.
+The game was released in Japan on April 24, 2026, with a worldwide release on Steam planned for a later date.
 It has been promoted as the company's latest full-price title.
-The game will feature five romanceable heroines.
+The game will feature five heroines with mainline routes.

 Scenario writers Yū Niijima and Hasama, who previously worked with Key on Summer Pockets, returned as writers for Anemoi.
 Several other staff members, including Na-Ga and Shinji Orito, also contributed to the project, having previously worked on earlier Key titles such as Air, Clannad, and Little Busters!

 Synopsis

 The game is set in Masumi (真澄), a fictional small town in northern Japan, characterized by its rural surroundings and countryside landscape.

 The protagonist, Mugi Hayakawa (速川麦, Hayakawa Mugi) returns to his childhood town with his sister, Rikka Hayakawa (速川六花, Hayakawa Rikka) ten years after burying a time capsule.
 Mugi plans to relax and enjoy his time in town until the moment comes to reopen it.